Everything you need to know for your visit to Cusco

 The fertile valley of the Urubamba River, dotted with Inca ruins, traditional villages, and breathtaking Andean landscapes.

-Learn more →A multi-day trek around the sacred Ausangate peak, passing through colorful alpine terrain, hot springs, and remote communities.
+Learn more →A multi-day trek around the Ausangate peak, passing through colorful alpine terrain, hot springs, and remote communities.

 Enjoy kosher dining in Cusco at Chabad of Cusco.
-Our warm and welcoming restaurant and kitchen serve the Jewish traveler community with fresh, delicious meals and a comfortable place to relax, connect, and feel at home.
+Our warm and welcoming restaurant and kitchen serve the traveler community with fresh, delicious meals and a comfortable place to relax, connect, and feel at home.

 Services offered: